cnap/grammaticality-metrics/heilman-et-al/README.md

 - Stanford Parser (3.5.2) (http://nlp.stanford.edu/software/lex-parser.shtml)
 - ~~PET parser (http://moin.delph-in.net/PetTop)~~

-The model is trained on the GUG dataset (https://github.com/EducationalTestingService/gug-data).
+The model is trained on the train/dev portions of the GUG dataset (https://github.com/EducationalTestingService/gug-data).
+Running the pipeline will automatically train the model and report results on the GUG test set and (optionally) user-supplied sentences.

 ## Instructions